Considerations in Choosing Hong Kong to Set Up Data Centres

 Conversion of Industrial Buildings to Data Centre

 It should be noted that the lease governing the lot on which the industrial building stands contains restriction on the land use and other requirements.
-Data centre use may not permitted in some old industrial buildings.
+Data centre use may not be permitted in some old industrial buildings.
 If the proposed use is not yet permitted, the owners should apply for a temporary waiver ("waiver") from Lands Department in order to convert such industrial building to operate data centre.

 Matters Related to Applications and Approvals